andreazantek/azantek/_pages/about.md

 I also work at a gift shop called Blue Moon Emporium.
 We sell locally made artwork and gifts like prints, ceramics, and more. in addition to customer service responsibilities, I assist in making our in-house products, performing tasks such as branding t-shirts and tagging items.

 I recently started an internship with TBD Economics, an environmental economics consultancy.
-I contribute my reviewing relevant literature and I will soon have the opportunity to complete data analysis and map creation.
+I contribute by reviewing relevant literature and I will soon have the opportunity to complete data analysis and map creation.

 I am also a cellist!
 I am participate in a non-major cello ensemble on campus in addition to taking lessons.
 Recently, I have been working on Apres un Reve (Gabriel Faure), Julie-O (Mark Summer), and Meditation (Jules Massenet).